Our Statement and Guidance on PFAS Chemicals

 What are PFAS?

 Per- and polyfluoroalkyl substances, known as PFAS, are a group of more than 3,000 man-made chemicals that have been manufactured for a variety of consumer and industrial uses in the United States since the 1940s.
 PFAS provide grease and water-resistance properties to carpets, cookware, clothing, food packaging, cosmetics, and other common consumer products.
-PFAS also have many industrial applications and are used to make certain types of firefighting foams.
+PFAS contain chains of carbon and fluorine atoms linked together.
+These carbon–fluorine bonds are strong and do not easily break down.

-For more information on what it is and where it comes from, visit the Tennessee Department of Environment Conservation (TDEC).
+For more information about PFAs, visit the Tennessee Department of Environment Conservation (TDEC).
 You can also visit the EPA for more information.

 How might I be exposed to PFAS?